TBlauwe/cpp_lib_starter/README.md

 # Cpp Library Starter

 An opitionated template repository to build C++17 projects.
-I use it as a learning tool, but some may find some part useful.
+I use it as a learning tool, but some may find some parts useful.

-The main goal behing is to be able to quickly incorporate a cross-platform library built with this template into others projects using **[CPM](https://github.com/cpm-cmake/)**.
+The main goal is to be able to quickly incorporate a cross-platform library built with this template into others projects using **[CPM](https://github.com/cpm-cmake/)**.

 ```cmake